egmp7/tutorials/Databases&Networking/Databases_data.md

 # Schema

 A schema is a collection of related objects, including but not limited to base tables and views, domains, constraints, character sets, triggers, and roles.

-CREATE DATABASE student;
-Database Management System
-INSERT INTO Food VALUES ( 'Pizza', 6.25);
-Redundancy and multiple themes in the list create modification problems Structured Query Language
-To store data in the form of a list.
-Columns in tables represent the objects' fields
-SELECT name FROM virus;
-SELECT name, price FROM books WHERE price>25;
-DESCRIBE TableName;
-object, table